What Is the Downside of Buying Tax Liens?

 Without clear title, selling or financing the property becomes problematic, potentially trapping you with an asset you cannot easily monetize.

-The Foreclosure Process: Complex, Costly, and Time-Consuming
+What Is The Foreclosure Process: Complex, Costly, and Time-Consuming?

 If a property owner does not redeem and you decide to pursue foreclosure, prepare for a complicated legal process that varies significantly by state and can take years to complete.